rollthecloudinc/hedge/README.md

 # Support

-Roll the Cloud INC. is a registered 501(c)3 nonprofit US charity whose mission is to exhile carbon from the web.
+Roll the Cloud INC. is a registered 501(c)3 nonprofit US charity with the mission to exhile carbon from the web.

 ## Contact Us